Virtual Reality | Interview-Format Soft Skills Training Experience

 Experience Backstory: The underlying family narrative is highly-detailed and depicts a realistic financial distress situation.
-This video provides a general outline of their circumstances, and includes context of their time at the intake center leading up to the interview.
+This intro video provides a general outline of their circumstances, and includes context of their time at the intake center leading up to the interview.

 Because virtual reality relies on the user's suspension of disbelief and enthusiastic participation, story credibility is critical.

 "I feel like I've interviewed the real Patricia at least a hundred times.
 The characters you've created here are very real to me - it's so close to what our customers are going through". - Stakeholder Interview

 Barrier-Free Design: Immersive experiences are most intuitive when the interface is as true to real life as technically possible.